-Sides To Serve With Stewed Mushroom and Onions
+Sides To Serve With Stewed Mushrooms and Onions

 A stewed dish is not complete without a side dish.
-Because the stewed mushroom and onions dish is flavorful, I suggest a more mild side.
+Because the stewed mushrooms and onions dish is flavorful, I suggest a more mild side.

 However, there are no rules here.
 If you want to double up on flavor - go for it.
 Here are a few suggestions.